osoyinas/simple-inventory/README.md

 # Inventory Desktop App

-This desktop application utilizes Vite, Electron, React, TypeScript, and TailwindCSS to manage the inventory of a warehouse.
+This desktop application uses Vite, Electron, React, TypeScript, and TailwindCSS to manage the inventory of a warehouse.
 It allows storing information about individuals, materials, jobs, as well as tracking transactions that describe when an individual withdraws a material, the quantity withdrawn, and the job to which it is allocated.

 ![image](https://github.com/osoyinas/simple-inventory/blob/main/assets/1.png)
 ![image](https://github.com/osoyinas/simple-inventory/blob/main/assets/2.png)